mojaloop/product-council/Mojaloop Features/product.md

-The BOF channels all activity through a single Identity and Access Management (IAM) framework, which incorporates Role Based Access Controls (RBACs) to allow a hub operator to manage an individual's access to the management capabilities of the Mojaloop Hub.
+The BOF channels all activity through a single Identity and Access Management (IAM) framework, which incorporates Role Based Access Controls (RBACs), giving a hub operator granular control of an individual's access to the management capabilities of the Mojaloop Hub.

 Access to each of the above functions is implemented using the BOF, and